columnflow/columnflow/docs/user_guide/plotting.md

 Assuming you used the analysis template to setup your analysis, you can create a first plot by running
 ```
-law run cf.PlotVariables1D --version v1 --calibrators example --selector example --producer example --processes tt,st --variables n_jet
+law run cf.PlotVariables1D --version v1 --calibrators example --selector example --producer example --processes data,tt,st --variables n_jet
 ```
-This will run the full analysis chain for the given processes (tt, st) and should create a plot looking like this:
+This will run the full analysis chain for the given processes (data, tt, st) and should create a plot looking like this:

 (Include plot?)